Enhancement Shaman: Midnight Expansion Preview

 New to the tree, solidifies the push toward Lava Lash Icon Lava Lash and Hot Hand Icon Hot Hand as a primary strike, while fixing previous issues of Maelstrom Weapon Icon Maelstrom Weapon relevance within the gameplay loop.

 The biggest issue with Totemic as The War Within progressed was the place of spenders, and the reliance on Hot Hand Icon Hot Hand to deal its damage.
 The newly added Totemic Momentum Icon Totemic Momentum addresses both of these, while also adding in a layer of skill expression to managing resources around proc windows.
-Moving Surging Totem Icon Surging Totem to being a burst tool at the same time also gives room for this to exist, without overloading you every 24 seconds with a checklist of things to set up for each totem.
+Switching Surging Totem Icon Surging Totem to a burst tool at the same time made room for this to happen, without overloading you every 24 seconds with a checklist of things to set up for each totem.
 One important thing to note though - the Sundering Icon Sundering change to now be the vector for old Primordial Wave Icon Primordial Wave effects are not triggered by Reactivity Icon Reactivity.

-Ride the Lightning Icon Ride the Lightning however does provide a convenient way to stack up Totemic Rebound Icon Totemic Rebound consistently, meaning that there's less friction between the spender vs. strike GCD economy for the tree.
+Ride the Lightning Icon Ride the Lightning also now provides a convenient way to stack up Totemic Rebound Icon Totemic Rebound consistently, meaning that there's less friction between the spender vs. strike GCD economy.
 For the last two new talents, the first is Elemental Attunement Icon Elemental Attunement which, similar to Stormbringer, is a filler node for 2% Mastery.
-The final point though adds even more up front burst to your Surging Totem Icon Surging Totem.
-Surge Catalyst Icon Surge Catalyst mirrors our live set bonus by causing your next Lava Lash Icon Lava Lash to echo for bonus damage.
+The final point adds even more up front burst to your Surging Totem Icon Surging Totem - Surge Catalyst Icon Surge Catalyst mirrors our live set bonus by causing your next Lava Lash Icon Lava Lash to echo for bonus damage.

-We're still very early in the Midnight Alpha cycle for Enhancement Shaman, but if you're looking for how the spec looks in action you can check out this gameplay breakdown video here:
+We're quickly moving through the Midnight Beta cycle for Enhancement Shaman, and if you want to see how the spec looks in action you can check out this gameplay breakdown video here:

 This page exists as a living document to keep you up to date with Enhancement Shaman changes over the course of Midnight testing.
-As we move through Alpha and into Beta, expect this page to be updated with new analysis to go alongside any changes that happen.
+As we move through Beta and get closer to release, expect this page to be updated with new analysis to go alongside any changes that happen.
 Check back regularly for the latest updates.

 4.